-The Pakistani Interior Ministrys National Crisis Management Cell director, Brigadier Javed Cheema released a report stating: the request for their arrest came from their respective countries, who have sought their deportation.
-They may be in a better position to confirm links of some of them with Jemaah Islamiah.
+The Pakistani Interior Ministry's National Crisis Management Cell director, Brigadier Javed Cheema released a report stating: "the request for their arrest came from their respective countries, who have sought their deportation.
+They may be in a better position to confirm links of some of them with Jemaah Islamiah."
 The two Indonesians were later identified as Gungun Rusman Gunawan, 27, originally from the West Java town of Cianjur and Muhammad Saifuddin from the Central Java town of Sleman.

 The original report did not identify Gunawan as the younger brother of Hambali but Associated Press managed to obtain the following report from a government source which indicated that Gunawan had been arrested some months before the announcement: